Oxsomi/core3/docs/graphics_api.md

 Device data is a subarea of a buffer; it contains the reference to the buffer resource, an offset and length (U64s).

+#### RTAS

+Contains the following properties:

+- device: the device that the AS was created on.
+An AS is only compatible with other ASes that are from the same device.
+- isMotionBlurExt: relevant for BLAS or TLAS; BLAS it means it contains the previous data of the geometry while TLAS means it contains previous data of all instances (so it can be motion blurred).
+This is the NV specific extension for Ampere and up.
+- isCompleted: this is set when the BLAS has been signaled as fully built.
+For example when buildBLASExt has been called or when the first submitCommands has been triggered since it has been queued.
+- flagsExt: BLAS or TLAS specific flags (currently only used for BLAS).
+- asConstructionType: the BLAS or TLAS specific construction type.
+- parent: the acceleration structure that was used as a base (for example: compaction or refitting).
+- scratchBuffer: temporary data that is only available until the AS has been created and the frame has been completed on the CPU.
+- asBuffer: the buffer resource that represents this acceleration structure.
+- flags:
+  - AllowUpdate (0): refitting is allowed.
+This is a faster way of updating acceleration structures, but at the cost of traversal time.
+  - AllowCompaction (1): compaction is allowed.
+This reduces memory overhead for the acceleration structures.
+  - FastTrace (2): optimize trace times over build times / memory.
+  - FastBuild (3): optimize build times over trace times / memory.
+  - MinimizeMemory (4): optimize memory over trace times / build times.
+  - IsUpdate (5): this RTAS build is a refit (reuses old data to expand the ASes).
+  - DisableAutomaticUpdate (6): next submitCommands shouldn't build this acceleration structure.
+This is useful when the mesh has to be initialized by the GPU using commands first (such as copies, compute or stream out).

 #### BLAS

 A BLAS is a bottom level acceleration structure; it is the representation of a couple volumes or triangle geometry.
 It has an acceleration structure built over this geometry to accelerate tracing rays through it.
 These BLASes are used through a TLAS (top level AS) and can then be accessed in raytracing.